-Delay Tolerant Wireless Sensor Networks (DT-WSN) are composed by wireless mobile nodes deployed in large areas in order to execute specific sensing applications and forward the collected data to a sink node, which stores and processes the received information [1].
+Delay Tolerant Wireless Sensor Networks (DT-WSN) are composed of wireless mobile nodes deployed in large areas in order to execute specific sensing applications and forward the collected data to a sink node, which stores and processes the received information [1].
 Examples of DT-WSN applications are disaster areas monitoring, biodiversity mapping, military surveillance, health care and precision agriculture.

-Due to the intermittent connectivity, sensor nodes must carry data for a long period of time and consequently spend a lot of energy.
+Due to the intermittent connectivity, sensor nodes must perform sampling of the communications channel during a long period of time, which leads to unsuccessful data transmission with subsequent retransmission, spending a lot of energy.
 As nodes are powered by small batteries and replacement/recharging of a node is typically unfeasible [2], it is fundamental to develop energy saving schemes in order to maximize network lifetime.
-Cooperative multiple input multiple output (C-MIMO) is a technique where single antenna sensors are grouped in clusters to form virtual MIMO devices.
+Cooperative multiple input multiple output (C-MIMO) is a technique in which single antenna sensors are grouped in clusters to form virtual MIMO devices.
 This scheme usually extends the communication range of the nodes by exploring MIMO array gain, which reduces the energy consumption of the WSN [3].
 Optionally a virtual cluster can communicate with a single node, constituting a multiple input single output (MISO) channel.
 Similarly, a single node can transmit to another one or to a virtual cluster, with single input single output (SISO) or single input multiple output (SIMO) configurations, respectively.
 When applied together, these techniques are generally known as XIXO, which stands for multiple/single input multiple/single output.